 - Submit a Free Application for Federal Student Aid (FAFSA) for the current academic year

-- Receive notification that your Financial Aid award has been completed
+- Receive notification that your Financial Aid offer has been completed

-Once your award is complete, your College Financing Plan will be available for viewing online to returning students through your myPlymouth by clicking here and will be available to prospective students on request.
+Once your financial aid is complete, your College Financing Plan will be available for viewing online to returning students through your myPlymouth by clicking here and will be available to prospective students upon request.

 Note: The information contained in the plan is only current as of the date it was viewed or printed.